-During construction of a commercial project, which will primarily occur during daylight hours, Monday through Saturday, noise from construction activities would contribute to the noise environment in the immediate project vicinity.
-This could have an impact on the nearby high school and single-family residences.
+A temporary increase in noise will occur during site preparation and construction of the duplexes.
+All of this will primarily occur during daylight hours, Monday through Saturday.
+Noise from construction activities would contribute to the noise environment in the immediate project vicinity.
+This could have an impact on existing nearby residences.
 Activities involved in construction could generate maximum noise levels, as indicated in Table 2, ranging from 79 to 91 dBA at a distance of 50 feet, without feasible noise control (e.g., mufflers) and ranging from 75 to 80 dBA at a distance of 50 feet, with feasible noise control.
-However, due to the limited duration of the construction activities, that the construction will occur during the less sensitive daylight hours and considering the distance between the construction area and the existing residences, the noise effects from this activity are expected to be less than significant with mitigation.
+However, due to the limited duration of the construction activities, that the construction will occur during the less sensitive daylight hours, the noise effects from this activity are expected to be less than significant.